jbcodeforce/openshift-studies/docs/odo-appsody.md

 appsody-operator-d8dfb4f5f-4dpwk   1/1       Running            0          4m34s
 ```

 As part of the deployment manifest a service and a route are created.
-For example using a microprofile app the following command will verify everthing went well.
+For example using a microprofile app the following command will verify everything went well.

 ```shell
 curl http://scoring-mp-eda-sandbox.apps.green.ocp.csplab.local/health